Cost of controllability of the Burgers' equation linearized at a steady shock in the vanishing viscosity limit: Introduction

 \section{Introduction}

-\subsection{Shock profiles for Burgers equation}
+\subsection{Shock profiles for Burgers' equation}

-When considering the one-dimensional inviscid Burgers' equation shocks may arise in finite time regardless of the initial datum's regularity.
-Indeed, by the method of characteristics, if $u_0$ is at least $C^1$ and there exists some $x\in\R$ such that $u_0'(x)<0$, two distinct characteristics will meet in time which causes a jump discontinuity to appear in the solution $u$ for times greater than $T$.\\ Such shocks are jumps from $u^-$ to $u^+$, with $u^->u^+$, and propagate, by the Rankine-Hugoniot condition, at a speed Stationary shocks therefore exist and are jump discontinuities from a positive value to its opposite.\\ To study the shocks, we may restrain the equation to an interval $[-L,L]$, $L>0$ and impose suitable Dirichlet conditions on the endpoints: This system admits infinitely many stationary solutions, which are all of the form Moreover, if the initial datum $u_0$ has bounded variations, then the corresponding solution converges in finite time to one of these stationary solutions.\\ If the initial datum has low regularity, the system becomes ill-posed, as initial solutions with a jump discontinuity from a smaller to a greater value lead to infinitely many weak solutions.
-To avoid this issue and define the "right" unique solution, the approach first used by Hopf \cite{hopf} is to add a small viscosity term $\eps\de_x^2$, which makes the system well-posed, and make $\eps$ tend to 0.
-We are therefore interested in the viscous system
+When considering weak solutions for the one-dimensional inviscid Burgers' equation shocks may arise in finite time regardless of the initial datum's regularity.
+Indeed, by the method of characteristics, if $u_0$ is at least $C^1$ and there exists some $x\in\R$ such that $u_0'(x)<0$, two distinct characteristics will meet in time which causes a jump discontinuity to appear in the solution $u$ for times greater than $T$.\\ Such shocks are jumps from $u^-$ to $u^+$, with $u^->u^+$, and propagate, by the Rankine-Hugoniot condition, at a speed Stationary shocks therefore exist and are jump discontinuities from a positive value to its opposite.\\ To study the shocks, we may restrain the equation to an interval $[-L,L]$, $L>0$ and impose suitable Dirichlet conditions on the endpoints: The meaning of this system as well as the treatment of the boundary values are delicate, and we will consider \textit{weak entropy solutions}, for which we refer to \cite{bardos1979first}.
+In this setting, this system admits infinitely many stationary solutions which, from the Rankine-Hugoniot condition, are all of the form (see \cites{folino2017metastability,mascia2013metastability}) Moreover, if the initial datum $u_0$ has bounded variations, then the corresponding solution converges in finite time to one of these stationary solutions, see \cite{mascia2013metastability}.\\ If the initial datum has low regularity, the system becomes ill-posed, as initial conditions with a jump discontinuity from a smaller to a greater value lead to infinitely many weak solutions.
+To avoid this issue and define the "right" unique solution, the approach first used by Hopf \cite{hopf} is to add a small viscosity term $\eps\de_x^2$, whose regularizing effect makes the system well-posed, and let $\eps$ tend to 0.
+We are therefore interested in weak solutions of the viscous system